grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 Dell SupportAssist references:

 - [Dell | How to Create Windows Installation Media for Windows 11, Windows 10 and Windows 8.1 using the Media Creation Tool | 2024](https://www.dell.com/support/kbdoc/en-au/000132439/how-to-create-windows-installation-media-for-windows-8-1-and-windows-10-using-the-media-creation-tool?lang=en)
   * Note: Dell Technologies recommends using the Dell OS Recovery Tool to download the OEM version of Windows that was shipped with your device.
 Dell provided recovery images for your device contains supported drivers and Dell apps.
-Learn How to Download and Use the Dell Operating System Recovery Image.

 - [Dell | Reinstall Windows or Linux using the Dell OS Recovery Image | 2024](https://www.dell.com/support/kbdoc/en-au/000123667/how-to-download-and-use-the-dell-os-recovery-image-in-microsoft-windows)
   * Note: Windows 11 ONLY supports the Automated by SupportAssist option.